-Will Frazier is a member of the Economics and Forecasting Group in the Strategic Energy Analysis Center.
+Will Frazier is a member of the Economics and Forecasting Group in the Grid Planning and Analysis Center.

 He is part of the team that manages and operates the ReEDS (Regional Energy Development System) model, NREL’s primary tool for modeling long-term changes of large-scale electricity grids.
 Will’s work primarily focuses on representing resource adequacy of variable generators and storage systems.